Meine Zeit

 "Meine Zeit" ("My time") is the fourth single by German rapper Cro.
 A pop and rap song, it was produced by Cro, and the lyrics and musical composition are also attributed to him.
 On 1 July 2012, the music video was released.
-The same day, the single was released on as the fourth single from his debut album Raop through Chimperator Productions.
+The same day, the single was released as the fourth single from his debut album Raop through Chimperator Productions.